 DOC'S SPORTS - NFL is one of the hardest sports to handicap because of the amount of information available on each of the 32 teams.
 One of the best things to remember when handicapping NFL games is that all players are professionals and there just is not much carryover from week to week.
 Oftentimes a team will get blown out the prior week, and a novice gambler will go against them the next week expecting a similar performance.
 That is usually a bad bet as professional players' pride sets in and the team plays much better the following week.
 Often you get an over-adjusted line, and I always like to play a team coming off an embarrassing performance the week prior.

 RAPHAEL ESPARZA - Look for the second batch of line movements.
 Most oddsmakers put out NFL numbers around the time of the late Sunday NBC game.
-Right away the numbers will move, and after the late Sunday NFL game ends usually bettors are ready to bet the next week of football games.
-Sometime between Wednesday and Thursday the NFL numbers will generally move again, and that is when I really start looking into the games I have circled.
-Sometimes the line movement helps and sometimes the line movement kills me, but at least I can recognize how the number will move throughout the weekend.
+Right away the numbers will move, and after the late Sunday NFL game ends usually gamblers are ready to bet the next week of football games.
+Sometime between Wednesday and Thursday the NFL numbers will generally move again and that is when I really start looking into the games I have circled.
+Sometimes the line movement helps and sometimes the line movement kills me.
+But at least I can recognize how the number will move throughout the weekend.
 Also, waiting for that second line movement will tell you things such as how the weather will be that Sunday, and the injury list will be clarified a bit better than earlier in the week.
-Get $60 in free member picks - no obligation - click here

 STRIKE POINT SPORTS - Some teams in the NFL just do not play well as a favorite.
 It could be that they are overrated in the eyes of the public or it could be poor coaching or inconsistent quarterback play.
 But there are some teams that you want to stay far away from when they are dressed up in the role of the big favorite.
-A perfect example is the Dallas Cowboys with Tony Romo at quarterback and Wade Phillips and Jason Garrett as coach.
-Over the last five years the Cowboys are just 8-24 ATS as a home favorite and 7-9 as a road favorite.
-That's a horrendous 15-33 mark when laying points!
-Some other teams like the Giants, Dolphins and Ravens also perform much better when they are taking points rather than laying out.
+The Dallas Cowboys usually fall into this category.
+Some other teams – usually teams that are built on a strong running game and tough defense – are always much better in the underdog role than they are laying points.
+Mike Vrabel’s Tennessee Titans have been a great example, thriving when they are taking points and winning several games outright as underdogs of 4.0 or more.
 Don't try too hard to buck the odds with these teams.
 Either stay away completely or hold your nose and take the points.

-INDIAN COWBOY - We want to focus and share one main theory that we use in handicapping the NFL.
+ARUN SHIVA (INDIAN COWBOY) - We want to focus and share one main theory that we use in handicapping the NFL.
 It is called the "active underdog over theory".
 The active underdog theory is essentially taking an underdog that you believe will be an active underdog (either due to revenge against a team from an earlier season loss, coming off a double-digit loss, losing outright to a team they were heavily favored against, etc.) and taking the 'over' with this team.
 So you expect a team that is looking to exceed expectations over the line currently constructed for them.
 So anytime that you think a team that is an underdog is going to exceed expectations against a team then take the 'over'.
 This is because if the underdog is highly motivated as we discussed for revenge, coming off a double-digit loss, or losing outright to a team they were favored straight up against, then certainly they will be motivated to exceed the amount of points they are expected to score in their next game.

 VERNON CROY - The NFL is one of the toughest sports in the world to be successful betting at, and that is because the lines are usually very sharp.
 The oddsmakers spend more time than any other sport adjusting the lines because of the huge draw the NFL brings to the books.
 The books can't afford to be putting out weak lines, especially on featured games.
 The best tip I can give you when betting the NFL is to always - and I repeat always - buy the hook or half point on key numbers: 3.5, 7.5, 10.5, 14.5.
 Buy those points and this would give you 3, 7, 10, 14, and more times than not it will be the difference between losing or at least pushing because the lines are very tight.
 Also, almost always bet the public favorites as soon as the lines come out and non-public dogs closer to game time, so you get the best lines possible.
 The lines will change a lot with the action coming in during the week, so take advantage of this when you can.